'Buffy' alum James Marsters to join Marvel's 'Runaways' on Hulu

 Based on the popular Marvel comic series created by Brian K. Vaughan and Adrian Alphona, "Runaways" tells what happens when teenagers discover their parents are part of an evil crime organization known as The Pride.
 The teens also learn they have inherited their parents' superpowers.

-Marsters joins actors Annie Wersching, Kevin Weisman, Brigid Brannagh, Ever Carradine, Ryan Sands, Angel Parker, Brittany Ishibashi, James Yaegashi and Kip Pardue in the live-action series.
+Marsters joins actors Annie Wersching, Kevin Weisman, Brigid Brannagh, Ever Carradine, Ryan Sands, Angel Parker, Brittany Ishibashi, James Yaegashi and Kip Pardue to play The Pride in the live-action series.

 "We are so excited to have assembled our Pride, though for the fate of humanity we should be very concerned," Executive Producers Josh Schwartz and Stephanie Savage said on the Marvel website.